axieum/minecord/README.md

   * Name of activity (supports placeholder values)
 * Mod developers can register and trigger their own presence categories

+### 😁 Avatars

+[Avatars](minecord-avatars/README.md) is an addon that injects player avatars into various messages sent to Discord.

 ### 📦 API

 [API](minecord-api/README.md) is a gateway into the Minecord mod.
 It equips